The Best Steakhouse in Every State

 Halls Chophouse, Charleston

 Compared to some of the other steakhouses on this list, Halls Chophouse is a just baby, opening in 2009.
-That being said, you won’t lack for Southern hospitality at this family-owned steakhouse.
+But don’t let that fool you: Halls boasts some fantastic Southern hospitality.
 The service is impeccable and USDA prime beef is shipped in from the Allen Brothers in Chicago.

 Kayne Prime, Nashville